alexhunsley/patchouli-core/README.md

 # Refining your custom patcher

 The above is the bare minimum for a custom patcher.
-You can improve it beyond that though by adding conveneniences for the DSL.
+You can improve it beyond that by adding conveneniences for the DSL.

 For example, the toy String patcher contains the following convenience: